redcanaryco/oxidebpf/README.md

 related to the ebpf maps.
 These are the `metrics` that `oxidebpf` currently reports on:

-* `mmap.buffer_slack_kb`: A histogram on how much memory (in KB) are unused.
+* `perfmap.unread_size_pct`: A histogram of how much of the perfmap buffer has not been read.
 This is emitted right after polling the perf map file descriptors but before reading from them.
-This is only emitted by perfmaps that woke up during the epoll, if a perfmap never gets data then it will not be reported by this metric.
+This is only emitted by perfmaps that woke up during the epoll, if a perfmap never gets data then it will not report by this metric.
 The map name and cpu are reported as labels.
+A `describe_histogram!` is also emitted for this metric to tell reporters that this is a percentage unit.
+This can be used to set up histogram buckets.

+* `perfmap.buffer_size_kb`: A gauge of how much memory (in KB) is being allocated for the data portion of the perfmap buffer.
+Note that an extra page is always allocated for metadata.
+This is emitted immediately prior to the creation of the map.
+The map name is reported as a label.

+* `perfmap.num_buffers`: A gauge of how many buffers are being allocated for a perfmap.
+This is also the number of online cpus that oxidebpf detected.
+This is emitted immediately prior to the creation of the perf map.
+The map name is reported as a label.

-* `poller.channel.full`: A counter of how many times we tried to send a dropped message across the user provided channel for perfmaps but failed due to it being full.
+* `perfmap.channel.full`: A counter of how many times we tried to send a dropped message across the user provided channel for perfmaps but failed due to it being full.
 The map name is reported as a label.